Introduction: GoPro-Mars-rover From Old Tyco RC Rebound 4x4

-Screw a nut a tiny bit on the remaining fourth hexbolt and insert the nut with it.
-Then carefully remove the hexbolt, while screwing the other hexbolt into the nut from the other side.
+Screw a nut a tiny bit on the remaining fourth cap-head-screw and insert the nut with it.
+Then carefully remove the screw, while tightening the other cap-head-screws to the nut from the other side.

 Step 10: Print the Camera Case